ASME Guidelines for Editors and Publishers

 - The value of magazines to advertisers depends on reader trust

 - The difference between editorial content and marketing messages must be transparent

 - Editorial integrity must not be compromised by advertiser influence

 The following best practices answer some of the questions most frequently asked by editors and publishers but can be easily summarized in one sentence: Media consumers should always be able to distinguish between content produced by journalists and content delivered on behalf of advertisers.
-In other words, no fooling the reader.

 a.
 The cover is the editor and publisher’s brand statement.
 Advertisements should not be printed directly on the cover or spine.